Browns (fashion boutique)

-Founded in 1970 by Joan Burstein and her husband Sidney, Browns was instrumental in launching the careers of now-iconic designers such as Alexander McQueen, John Galliano, and Calvin Klein.
-In 2021, Browns unveiled its new flagship boutique at 39 Brook Street in Mayfair, a Grade II* listed building dating back to 1720.
-The store's interior was designed by Milan-based Dimorestudio, who blended the building's historical features with contemporary design elements.
+Browns Fashion is a London-based brand founded in 1970 by Joan Burstein and her husband Sidney.
+Browns was instrumental in launching brands such as Alexander McQueen, John Galliano, Ralph Lauren, and Calvin Klein in the UK market.
+The brand and its flagship boutique was acquired by Farfetch in 2015.
+The boutique, housed within a Grade II listed building at 39 Brook Street in Mayfair, is the destination for a full experience of fashion, fine jewellery and plant based food by Alexis Gauthier.

 History

-Joan Burstein founded Browns with her late husband, Sidney, in 1970.
+Joan Burstein founded Browns with her husband Sidney in 1970.
 Initially a small boutique housed on the ground floor at 27 South Molton Street, Browns grew rapidly expanding through five connecting Georgian townhouses.
 Their daughter Caroline Burstein founded Molton Brown before joining Browns as creative director in 1993.
 Their son Simon Burstein became CEO.